Ciprofloxacin-Teva, 500 mg 10 pcs

 Overdose

-Treatment: no specific antidote is known.
+Treatment: specific antidote is unknown.

 ---|---|